Influence maximization by rumor spreading on correlated networks through community identification

 Degree-degree correlations (or assortativity) is a network property in which nodes with similar features, such as degree, tend to be connected.
-Previous works verified that epidemics spreads faster in assortative networks, but the reach is larger on disassortative structures~\cite{ kiss2008effect}.
+Previous works verified that epidemics spread faster in assortative networks, but the reach is more extensive on disassortative structures~\cite{kiss2008effect}.
 Assortativity also influences the spreading threshold~\cite{Boguna2003} and the diffusion time~\cite{Bertotti2016}.
-Although degree-degree correlation influence the spreading dynamics, the role of this network property on the influence maximization problem has not been addressed yet (see for instance \cite{Kempe15,Pastor-Satorras2015}).
-Here analyze how degree-degree correlation affects the average size of outbreaks in rumor dynamics.
+Although degree-degree correlation influences the spreading dynamics, the role of this network property on the influence maximization problem has not been addressed yet (see, for instance, \cite{Kempe15,Pastor-Satorras2015}).
+Here, we analyze how degree-degree correlation affects the average size of outbreaks in rumor dynamics.